ipc2023-learning/ipc2023-learning.github.io/index.md

-# International Planning Competition 2023 Learning Tracks

 This is the website for the learning tracks of the [IPC 2023](https://ipc2023.github.io).

+**Below is our preliminary plan.
+Details might change and feedback is welcome!**

 ## Setup

-The learning tracks will use a similar setup as in 2008, 2011 and 2014.
-The main difference will be that participants don't have access to the selected PDDL domains and they don't learn the domain knowledge themselves.
+The learning tracks use a similar setup as in 2008, 2011 and 2014.
+The main difference is that participants don't have access to the selected PDDL domains and they don't learn the domain knowledge themselves.
 Instead, they submit a fully automated learning system.
 Then the organizers learn the domain knowledge and evaluate the submitted planners on unseen test instances from the